 - Contact one or two local organizations.
 Ask them if they are currently taking on interns and what kind of commitment they are looking for.
 Incorporate (or attach) the above materials in your email message.
 See our example online!

-- Contact Professor Crabtree (firstname.lastname@example.org).
-She will furnish add codes for HIST 680/880.
+- Contact Professor Crabtree by email at email@example.com.
+She will have add codes for HIST 680/880.

 - Print out a work agreement and have your supervisor sign it.

 - Print out a time sheet log.
 Keep track of your hours and have your supervisor sign it.

 - Register with U-Link.
 See below for instructions.

 - At the end of the semester, each intern will complete a brief reflection essay.
 Contact Prof. Crabtree for details.

 There are 3 main steps to getting credit for your internship: